5GZORRO/mda/README.md

 #### Deploy components

 ##### Deploy in Docker
-For build and up the docker compose we have:
+To build and up the container we have:
 ```
 $ docker-compose -f docker-compose-production.yml up --build
 ```